Zomato is Reportedly Planning to Deliver Alcohol Through Their Platform

 Zomato has already started delivering groceries since April but the company seeks to cash in on high demand for booze.
 It is reportedly planning to branch out into delivering alcohol.

-Currently, there is no legal provision for home deliveries of alcohol in India.
+In India, there is currently no legal provision for home deliveries of alcoholic beverages.
 But Zomato aims to change this with its initiative of delivering alcohol.
 “We believe that a technology-enabled home delivery based solution can promote responsible consumption of alcohol“, wrote Mohit Gupta, Zomato’s CEO for food delivery, in a business proposal to ISWAI.
 This move is said to deter the unusual crowd in wine shops.
 Zomato plans to deliver alcohol targeting “areas that are relatively less affected by COVID-19.”

 While responding to the proposal, ISWAI’s executive chairman Amrit Kiran positively said, “It is imperative they (states) reduce the load on the retail counter, by encouraging home delivery.”
 He said that states should allow alcohol deliveries to help boost state revenues hit by the lockdown.